Marta Gómez (swimmer): Swimming

 Gómez is a classified swimmer and a 400-meter freestyle specialist.
 She also swims the 100-meter freestyle and 200-meter freestyle.
 She is affiliated with the Spanish Federation of Sports for the Blind (FEDC), and is a member of Club Náutico Sevilla.

-Gómez competed at the 2011 IPC European Swimming Championships in Berlin, Germany, where she earned a bronze medal in the 200 meter freestyle and a bronze in the 100 meter breaststroke.
+Gómez competed at the 2011 IPC European Swimming Championships in Berlin, Germany, where she earned two bronze medals in the 200 meter freestyle and the 100 meter breaststroke.
 In 2012, she was based at the High Performance Center, Madrid and was coached by José Luis Vaquero.
-She competed in the national winter swimming championships in Winter of 2011 where she set 14 national records.
+She competed in the national winter swimming championships in the winter of 2011 where she set 14 national records.
 She competed at the 2012 Summer Paralympics, after qualifying at the March 2012 national championships in Castellón.
 Despite meeting the minimum A qualifying time, she described her worst moment in sport as being when she found out that the number of spots for the 2012 Paralympics had been reduced.
-Prior to heading to London, she participated in a national vision impaired swim team training camp at the High Performance Centre of Sant Cugat from August sixth to August twenty third.
-There were two in water training sessions and one out of water training session daily.
+Prior to heading to London, she participated in a national vision-impaired swim team training camp at the High Performance Centre of Sant Cugat from August 6-23.
+Each day had a total of three training sessions, two in water, and one out of water.